uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 - **Challenges with current practices:** Many repositories are currently small, isolated, and follow their own data classification systems.
 This lack of consistency creates inefficiencies for researchers trying to access and link data across platforms.
 There was a call for consolidation and stronger governance to enforce common standards.

-- **Researcher-centric focus:** A major focus of was on improving user experience for researchers, and not simply building infrastrucutre for its own sake.
+- **Researcher-centric focus:** A major focus was on improving user experience for researchers, and not simply building infrastructure for its own sake.
 He envisioned a future where researchers could easily find, access, and use data through an intuitive, federated infrastructure, much like booking a flight online.
 However, this requires better metadata, particularly for data curation and privacy management.

 - **Incentives and enforcement:** There was a call for clear incentives to encourage organizations to adopt federated standards, along with disincentives for non-compliance.
 Standardization won’t happen purely through consensus but will need to be enforced at a policy level, potentially by bodies like UKRI.